ckeditor/ckeditor5-react/README.md

 npm run release:publish-packages
 ```

-Note: Only the `dist/` directory will be published.
+Note: The `release/` directory will be published.

 ## License